wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/6-deploy-microsoft-365-apps-from-cloud.md

  -  How those products should be updated.
  -  Whether to display the install experience to your users.

 The ODT is intended for administrators in enterprise environments working with hundreds or thousands of computers.
-The ODT can be downloaded from the Microsoft 365 admin center, or directly from the Microsoft Download Center.<br>
+The ODT can be downloaded from the Microsoft 365 admin center, or directly from the Microsoft Download Center.

 > [!NOTE]
 > This unit covers the standard best practices and installation requirements for organizations that have chosen to deploy Semi-Annual Enterprise Channel.